GioAristyo/GioAristyo/README.md

 ## Hi there 👋

 - 🔭 I’m currently studying at ITERA
-- 🌱 I'm interested on theoritical Deep Learning
+- 🌱 I'm interested on Deep Learning